Ooh, Ooh Baby (Taral Hicks song)

 "Ooh, Ooh Baby" is the debut single by American R&B singer Taral Hicks.
-The song features a guest appearance by then–unknown Missy "Misdemeanor" Elliott, who was at the time an ex-member of DeVante Swing's act Sista.
+The song features a guest appearance by then–unknown Missy Elliott, who was at the time an ex-member of DeVante Swing's act Sista.
 The song was released on June 18, 1996, as the first single from Hicks' debut album, This Time (1997).
 A music video for the song was directed by Hype Williams, but it was never released.

 The song debuted on the Billboard Hot R&B Singles chart on July 6, 1996, and peaked at No. 81 the following week.

 "Ooh, Ooh Baby" has also been noted to be Elliott's second featured appearance on a single as a solo artist; the first being "That's What Little Girls Are Made Of" in 1993.